ASzot/cais_system_mgr/README.md

 ### General
 Please follow these rules.
 - Contact Andrew Szot if you need sudo for anything.
-- Connecting: Unfortunately, you need to be on the USC Secure network to connect to these machines.
 - Running programs:
   - **If you are running a deep learning program always check that nobody else is using the GPU you want to use.** Use the command `nvidia-smi` to check GPU usage.
   - **Only run your programs on one GPU** This may require changing your code a